seyong2/seyong2/_posts/2022-07-15-ridge-regression.md

 ![df_bream_head](https://github.com/seyong2/seyong2.github.io/blob/master/assets/img/figures_multivariate_regression/df_bream_head.png?raw=true)

 As in the previous post, we assign $Weight$ to the dependent variable, $y$ and the remaining variables except $Species$ to $X$.
-And in order to see how the ridge regression model works on the data not used for training, we split the data into training and test set.
+To see how the ridge regression model works on the data not used for training, we split the data into training and test set.
 The test data will contain 33% of the total observations.
 We also set the seed for the random generator to 1 for reproducibility.
 Different values for this argument lead to different outcomes.
 Then, the data for training and testing have 23 and 12 observations, respectively.

 ```
 X = df_bream.iloc[:, 2:]